 “Buy the ticket, take the ride,” wrote Hunter S. Thompson in his classic book Fear and Loathing in Las Vegas.
-Equity investors have been on a bumpy ride this month as volatility, lying dormant for what seems like an eternity, returned to the market in force.
+Equity investors have been on a bumpy ride this month as market volatility, lying dormant for what seems like an eternity, returned in force.
 Wild swings in the Dow — thousand point drops followed by triple digit gains followed by drops and then gains — erased much of January’s returns and then some.

 What’s behind all the action?
 Ask six people their opinions and they’ll give you six different answers:

 “Janet Yellen burning bridges on her way out”

 Whatever the reason, after the near steady rise in equities over the course of 2017, where not even the threat of nuclear war could spook the market, suddenly fear and loathing on Wall Street have returned.